-The High Court of Justice rules that regulations that limited anti-government protesters to within a kilometer of their homes during the country’s second lockdown in the fall were unlawful.
+The High Court of Justice ruled Sunday that regulations that limited anti-government protesters to within a kilometer of a person’s home during the country’s second coronavirus lockdown last fall were unlawful.

-The limitation led the protests to morph from rallies mostly centered around Jerusalem, Tel Aviv and a few other major cities to widespread events held throughout the country, as people protested in central intersections and bridges near their homes.
-This style of protest lasted well beyond the end of the limitation and is still taking place now during the weekend demonstrations.
+The limitation led the protests to morph from rallies mostly centered around Jerusalem, Tel Aviv, and a few other major cities to widespread events held throughout the country, as people protested in central intersections and bridges near their homes.
+This style of protest lasted well beyond the lifting of the lockdown rules.

 The rule set by the government was widely thought at the time to be specifically targeting protests against Prime Minister Benjamin Netanyahu, which had become a weekly affair for a year.

 The main site of the protests has been outside the official Prime Minister’s Residence on Jerusalem’s Balfour St., with later offshoots including the area outside the Netanyahus’ private home in Caesarea and bridges and highway overpasses throughout Israel.

 The protesters have rallied against Netanyahu during his corruption trial and what they see as his government’s unsatisfactory handling of the coronavirus pandemic and its economic fallout.

 One of the largest of these protests so far was held on March 20, in what was the final mass protest before the latest Knesset elections.
 Tens of thousands of demonstrators reportedly gathered in Jerusalem on that Saturday evening.

 At its height in mid-summer 2020, the anti-Netanyahu protest movement saw tens of thousands take to the streets in Tel Aviv and Jerusalem, with thousands more carrying black flags and protest signs on bridges and intersections across the country.